Risk and optimal policies in bandit experiments: Introduction

 Despite these advances, a number of questions still remain.
 Many algorithms, including TS and UCB, attain the rate bounds described above, but existing results are silent on selecting between them.
 Decision theory under ambiguity suggests two common measures, Bayes and minimax risk, for ranking algorithms.
-The importance of these measures is well recognized in the bandit literature, see \citet[Chs.\ 13, 35]{lattimore2020bandit}, but their characterization, and the subsequent derivation of optimal algorithms, remain open questions (in fact, a common, but incorrect, view is that these are intractable).
+The importance of these measures is well recognized in the literature, see \citet[Chs.\ 13, 35]{lattimore2020bandit}, but their characterization, and the subsequent derivation of optimal algorithms, remain open questions (in fact, a common, but incorrect, view is that these are intractable).
 We seek to answer these questions.

-The first contribution of this paper is to define notions of asymptotic Bayes and minimax risk for bandit experiments.
-This is done under a suitable limiting version of the bandit problem, based on diffusion asymptotics introduced by \citet{wager2021diffusion} and \citet{fan2021diffusion}.
-Diffusion asymptotics consider the regime where the difference in expected rewards between the arms scales as $n^{-1/2}$, corresponding to the minimax rate.
+The first contribution of this paper is to define notions of asymptotic Bayes and minimax risk for bandit experiments under diffusion asymptotics (\citealp{wager2021diffusion,fan2021diffusion}).
+These asymptotics consider the regime where the difference in expected rewards between the arms scales at the minimax, $n^{-1/2}$, rate.
 This defines the hardest instance of the bandit problem: if the reward gap scales at a faster rate, identifying the optimal arm is straightforward, whereas if it scales at a slower rate, there is too little difference between the arms, so the asymptotic risk is trivially 0 in either case.
 The $n^{-1/2}$ scaling thus provides a good approximation to the finite sample properties of bandit algorithms.
-The same scaling occurs in the decision theoretic analysis of treatment assignment rules by \citet{hirano2009asymptotics}.
+The same scaling occurs in the analysis of treatment assignment rules by \citet{hirano2009asymptotics}.

-\citet{wager2021diffusion} and \citet{fan2021diffusion} study the regret properties of Thompson sampling under diffusion asymptotics, but do not address the question of optimal policy rules.
-Here, we study optimal policies under both Bayes and minimax risk.
-We define Bayes risk using asymptotically non-negligible priors, i.e., priors which scale as $n^{-1/2}$.
-This serves to clarify the effect of priors in finite samples, as Bayes risk is otherwise 0 under flat priors.
-We show that the minimal asymptotic Bayes risk can be characterized as the solution to a nonlinear $2^{\textrm{nd}}$-order PDE.
-We first demonstrate this for normally distributed rewards, using the theory of viscosity solutions \citep{crandall1992user}.
-The PDE machinery is indispensable because the existing results (\citealp{wager2021diffusion,fan2021diffusion}) only apply to continuous policies.
-But the optimal Bayes policy is generically deterministic (as it solves a dynamic programming problem), and hence discontinuous, so characterizing minimal Bayes risk requires the new techniques introduced here.